Things to do in Heraklion

 Spinalonga, Kalydon and Agios Nikolas

-We looked at booking a day trip online for around £55 in advance but decided to wait until we had visited the travel agents in Heraklion.
-Lucky we did as we managed to get the entire tour for only €46!
+We looked at booking a day trip online in advance but decided to wait until we had visited the travel agents in Heraklion.
+Lucky we did as we managed to get the tour much cheaper for €46!

-We were given around one hour and 15 minutes in Spinalonga (also known as Kalydon) which did not seem enough time to begin with until you realise how small the island is.
+We were given around one hour and 15 minutes in Spinalonga (also known as Kalydon).
+This did not seem enough time to begin with until you realise how small the island is.
 Our tour guide took us around for the first 35-40 minutes giving us an insight into the history of Spinalonga.

 Originally, Spinalonga was part of the island of Crete but during Venetian occupation the island was carved out of the coast for defence purposes and a fort was built there.
 In 1903-1957 the island was a leper colony and the last inhabitant, a monk, left in 1962.
 Since then it has been used as a tourist destination.

 We were given almost 2 hours at this island for free time to either swim, lay on the beach or wander around and climb to the top for some beautiful views.
-The sea was so clear and inviting but seeing as I am not a strong swimmer, I decided to climb instead.
 You cannot make your way around the entire island in the time period but we visited a small church and saw some really stunning views.

-Back on the boat for lunch at 1.30 which had been freshly barbecued on the island, we had pork steak, Greek salad, wine and fruit and sailed back to Elounda to get back on the coach to Agios Nikolas, where we had 1.5 hours free time.
+A fresh bbq lunch was served at 1.30 consisting of pork steak, Greek salad, wine and fruit.
+We then sailed back to Elounda to get back on the coach to Agios Nikolas.

 The Minoan Palace of Knossos (situated about 5km from Heraklion) was built for the King in 1900 BC.
 It was only in 1878 when a local called businessman, Minos Kalokairinos, started excavating it after uncovering part of the West Wing of the Palace.